lucascompython/remove_force_download_moodle/README.md

 ## Install
 You can install this extention directly from the Firefox Add-on store [here](https://addons.mozilla.org/en-US/firefox/addon/remove-force-download-moodle/).
-For chromium-based browsers, you still need to manually install the extention.
+For chromium-based browsers, you still need to manually install the extention, because google's greedy ass charges $5 to register an extension :)

 ## Manual Installation